-Why is the platform only applicable to homes and not other, larger buildings?
+Why is the platform only applicable to single-family homes and not other, larger buildings?

-The Project Sunroof technology calculates solar potential for every rooftop.
-However, the system size and financial estimates found on the platform are tailored to residential buildings.
+The Project Sunroof technology calculates solar potential for the roof of every building.
+However, the system size and financial estimates found on the platform are tailored to residential buildings and do not consider units within the buildings.
 The economics for commercial and industrial buildings are often different from residential buildings due to different regulations, electricity prices, and solar installation costs.

 Solar and Your Home